Test ID: STICK Tick-Borne Antibodies, Modified 2-Tier, ELISA, Serum

 Symptoms of the various tick-vectored diseases range from mild to life-threatening and significantly overlap.
 Early symptoms, which include fever, aches, and malaise, do not aid in distinguishing the various diseases.
 Because early treatment can minimize or eliminate the risk of severe disease, early detection is essential, yet patients may not have developed distinctive symptoms to help in the differential diagnosis.
 A tick-borne panel can assist in identifying the pathogen, allowing treatment to be initiated.

-For information on the specific diseases, see the individual test IDs.
+For information on specific diseases, see the individual test IDs.

 Reference Values